sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - configuration-settings/1200 - fingerprint.md

 }
 ```

-The config preferentially runs only if the fingerprint finds the phrases.
+The config preferentially runs if the fingerprint finds the phrases.

 Extract a PDF portfolio
 ----